nodejs/node/doc/api/repl.markdown

     2
     3

-For advanced line-editors, start node with the environmental variable `NODE_NO_READLINE=1`.
+For advanced line-editors, start io.js with the environmental variable `NODE_NO_READLINE=1`.
 This will start the main and debugger REPL in canonical terminal settings which will allow you to use with `rlwrap`.

 For example, you could add this to your bashrc file:

-    alias node="env NODE_NO_READLINE=1 rlwrap node"
+    alias iojs="env NODE_NO_READLINE=1 rlwrap iojs"

 ## repl.start(options)